wp-plugins/simple-vote-me/readme.txt

 * Widget to see the top rated post.
 * Shortcode to insert whenever you want.
 * Two styles: Horizontal and Vertical so you can put it wherever you want!.
+* Capability to set custom images.
+* You can set a title before the poll (if you want it).
+* Select if you want to show the poll before or after the content (or both).

 == ScreenShots ==
 1. This screen shot shows the result in "Horizontal Mode" with auto insert on post and with the default CSS.